LogoOsome

 If you’re working in a service industry role where your weekly hours fluctuate, freelancing could help turn any spare hours and skills you have into cash.
 Plus, depending on what you’re offering to do, it could be that all you need is a laptop.
 You can offer writing, graphic design, photography, web development, and more services.
 Starting out is simple too.
 Sign up to a website like Upwork, add some examples of your work or a link to your portfolio, and your hourly rate, and you’re good to go!

 With print-on-demand, you can create and sell custom products without having to hold any inventory— and unique screen-printed totes and t-shirts are a great way to jump on the personalisation wagon.
 You can buy the materials as and when you need to and print them to order — just be sure to add this into your lead times, so your customers aren’t left in the lurch.
 Be clear on when they can expect their orders to arrive.
-Good customer service and high-quality output will be one of the easiest ways to gain repeat business in any side hustle.
+Good customer service and high-quality output will be one of the easiest ways to gain repeat business.

 If you have a level of expertise in a topic, it’s a waste to keep it to yourself.
 Why not consider creating and selling e-books and courses or running seminars on topics you're knowledgeable about?
 Maybe you’ve got an impressive collection of traditional Singaporean recipes that the world needs to know about, or you’ve devised the perfect workout plan with proven results.